fword-dev/f-word.dev/src/episodes/13/index.md

 **Stuart:** I would rather that people got to put apps on this platform, even if those apps are web browsers with their own rendering engines in.
 Because, to me, it feels flagrantly anti-competitive to say, “You don’t get to do a web browser.”
 But, I don’t get to decide on whether things are acting competitive or not, but the Competition and Marketing Authority do, and they also have my opinion.

 **Bruce:** Yeah, and I have to say, although, when they invited us to speak, we asked them, “What can we say about this procedure?”
-And they said well, the talks that Stuart and I and Clark gave, obviously, we can make those public.
+And they said well, the talks that Stuart and I and “Clark” gave, obviously, we can make those public.
 And Stuart and I have.
 They did ask us not to, sort of, name the people in the room, or go too deeply into the questions we were asked and-

 **Stuart:** Which is perfectly fair.